 “Why oh why would any rational person devote any of their precious, finite life to a myth?”

 Maybe because it isn’t a myth and we are rational people.
 New atheism prides itself on calling Christians deluded imbeciles, so admitting there are intelligent and rational people who adhere to the religion doesn’t sit well with their activism.

 “I believe in things I can see & that can be proven.”

-Seeing something isn’t always the most reliable evidence, as I explain in link 1 below.
-Our skeptic leans into scientism here, but the truth of Christianity lies in the historical claim that Jesus Christ died and rose from the dead.
+Believing based on evidence is the very thing Christianity is based on so this isn’t much of an objection.
+Aside from that, it’s important to note that seeing something isn’t always the most reliable evidence, as I explain in link 1 below.
+The truth of Christianity lies in the historical claim that Jesus Christ died and rose from the dead.
 We have a book that can be objectively studied by anyone, and for many, including myself, it has proven Christianity through and through.